Ideology of the Chinese Communist Party: Marxism–Leninism and Mao Zedong Thought

 Marxism–Leninism was the first official ideology of the Chinese Communist Party, and is a combination of classical Marxism (the works of Karl Marx and Friedrich Engels) and Leninism (the thoughts of Vladimir Lenin).
 According to the CCP, "Marxism–Leninism reveals the universal laws governing the development of history of human society."
-To the CCP, Marxism–Leninism provides a vision of the contradictions in capitalist society and of the inevitability of a future socialist and communist societies.
+To the CCP, Marxism–Leninism provides a vision of the contradictions in capitalist society and of the inevitability of a future socialist and communist society.
 Marx and Engels first created the theory behind Marxist party building; Lenin developed it in practice before, during and after the Russian Revolution of 1917.
 Lenin's biggest achievement came in party-building, through concepts such as the vanguard party of the working class and democratic centralism.

-According to the People's Daily, Mao Zedong Thought "is Marxism–Leninism applied and developed in China".
+The 1929 Gutian Congress was important in establishing the principle of party control over the military, which continues to be a core principle of the party's ideology.
+In the short term, this concept was further developed in the June 1930 Program for the Red Fourth Army at All Levels and the winter 1930 Provisional Regulations on the Political Work of the Chinese Workers and Peasants Army (Draft), which formally established Party leadership of the military.

+Mao Zedong Thought is Marxism-Leninism adapted to the historical context of China, particularly its predominantly agrarian society.
 Mao Zedong Thought was conceived not only by CCP Chairman Mao Zedong, but by leading party officials.
-According to Xinhua, Mao Zedong Thought is "an integration of the universal truth of Marxism–Leninism with the practice of the Chinese revolution."
+Its foundational texts include Mao's 1937 essay On Contradiction.
 Currently, the CCP interprets the essence of Mao Zedong Thought as "Seeking truth from facts": "we must proceed from reality and put theory into practice in everything.
 In other words, we must integrate the universal theory of Marxism–Leninism with China's specific conditions."

+From 1942-1944, the CCP instituted the Yan'an Rectification Movement, which sought to eliminate ideological differences among the cadres and intellectuals and to mold them into socialist new men.
+Following this campaign, the party's ideology consolidated around Mao Zedong's thought.
+The concept of the mass line developed through the movement.